m0tive/jekyll-gallery/README.md

 Jekyll Gallery Plugin
 =====================

 This plugin adds easy to manage galleries to [Jekyll](http://jekyllrb.com).
+There is a basic example of the plugin in use [here](http://m0tive.github.com/jekyll-gallery-example/).

 Read more about Jekyll plugins in the [Jekyll docs](https://github.com/mojombo/jekyll/wiki/Plugins).